nmaquet/jex/README.md

 **But... but... what if I do need two values of the same type ?**

 Obviously some methods will actually require more than value of the same type, so what gives?
-In these case, you can artificially introduce subtypes to act as surrogate variables.
+In these cases, you can artificially introduce subtypes to act as surrogate variables.
 You can even define subtypes directly into method argument lists.

 ```
 def haveSameFirstName(ClientA < Client, ClientB < Client): Boolean